Countries and territories currently participating in the Caribbean Challenge Initiative:

 - U.S. Virgin Islands

-Launched in 2008 with support from The Nature Conservancy, the Caribbean Challenge Initiative (CCI) is an endeavor of unprecedented scale and scope.
+Launched in 2008 through the support of The Nature Conservancy, the Caribbean Challenge Initiative (CCI) is an endeavor of unprecedented scale and scope.
 Eleven participating CCI countries and territories have committed to:

-- conserve at least 20% of their marine and coastal environments by 2020 (the 20-by-20 goal)—effectively tripling marine protected area coverage in the region
+- conserve at least 20% of their nearshore environments by 2020 (the 20-by-20 goal)—effectively tripling marine protected area coverage in the region

-- ensure that these conserved areas are effectively managed into the future through a reliable, long-term finance structure—including the creation of National Conservation Trust Funds funded by sustainable revenue sources and dedicated solely to marine area management and on-the-ground conservation efforts
+- ensure that these conserved areas are effectively managed into the future through a reliable, long-term finance structure

 How it works

 To provide CCI governments with the reliable, long-term support needed to achieve their CCI commitments, the Caribbean Biodiversity Fund (CBF) was established.
-The CBF, funded by the German Government (BMZ and KfW), The World Bank Group, Global Environment Facility and The Nature Conservancy, is a $42 million regional endowment that channels funds into the National Conservation Trust Funds set up within each CCI country or territory.
-These funds are then matched by revenue raised by CCI governments via sustainable finance mechanisms, such as tourism or user fees.
-In recognition of the importance and urgency of this regional initiative, the Conservancy committed to raising $8 million towards the CBF—a goal that has just been achieved through generous private philanthropy funds.
+The CBF, funded by the German Government (BMZ and KfW), The World Bank Group, Global Environment Facility and The Nature Conservancy, is a $42 million regional endowment that channels funds into National Conservation Trust Funds set up in each CCI country.
+These funds are matched by revenue raised by CCI governments via sustainable finance mechanisms, such as tourism fees.
+In recognition of the importance and urgency of this regional initiative, the Conservancy committed to raising $8 million towards the CBF—a goal that has been achieved through generous private philanthropy funds.

 Real progress is underway

-Already, meaningful and lasting progress has been made through the Initiative!
-As of 2017, four of the 11 CCI countries and territories have already met or exceeded their 20-by-20 goal: the Dominican Republic, Puerto Rico, St. Kitts and Nevis and the U.S. Virgin Islands.
+Already, meaningful and lasting progress has been made through the Initiative.
+Five of the 11 CCI countries and territories have already met or exceeded their 20-by-20 goal: the Dominican Republic, Haiti, Puerto Rico, St. Kitts and Nevis, and the U.S. Virgin Islands.

 The Dominican Republic, via an unprecedented Presidential Decree, declared 31 new protected areas totaling just over 3.2 million acres, which will protect coral reefs, sharks and sea turtles.
 The Bahamas expanded Andros West Side National Park from 882,000 acres to nearly 1.3 million acres, which includes important fish habitat and mangrove forests.
 St. Kitts and Nevis declared a new protected area that encompasses a 2-mile radius around the entire island nation and includes 60% of its nearshore marine shelf.
-And Haiti, a country whose resources and communities have suffered greatly from natural disasters in recent years, has joined the CCI at a critical juncture.
+And Haiti declared nearly 260,000 acres in new protected areas, bringing the country just over its 20% goal.

 This progress is exciting and promising as the first-of-its-kind goal of the CCI gains substantial ground—but time is of the essence.
 To learn more about the CCI, visit www.caribbeanchallengeinitiative.org or help the Conservancy support the CCI.